sovity/edc-ce/docs/Frontend/Dashboard/overview.md

 - **DAPS JWKS URL**: Technical property describing the configured DAPS JWKS for your Connector, if connected to a DAPS.

 ## Right - General Information about the Connector
 The right-hand section provides general details about the EDC UI.
-At the top, you can find and copy the Connector endpoint and the Management API URL.
+At the top, you can find and copy your Connector endpoint extended by the own participantId as query parameter and additionally the own Management-API URL.
 Below, you will see a general introduction to the EDC UI.